 The Navy was directed to report to Jafü Norwegen each day by 16.00 hours the areas in which there were no convoys and the times this would apply.
 As a basic principle, night fighting would not be undertaken at less than 200 metres’ altitude in the vicinity of convoys.
 Even over 200 metres, the fighters would be operating at their at own risk.
 No aircraft were recorded as lost to enemy action in 1944 but the normal hazards of aviation persisted (perhaps intensified by operating over water and mountains, if not naval Flak).
 A Bf 110 G-4/R3 was lost in September; two more G-4/R3s and a G-4 in November; and a further G-4 in December.

-At the end of November, unit’s name was changed from Finnland to Norwegen to reflect its new situation.
+In an order dated 23 November, the unit’s name was changed from Finnland to Norwegen to reflect its new situation.
 During December new pilots were transferred in, including: on the 4th Hptm.
 Joachim Vogt and Obltn.
 Walter Schulze, both from III./NJG 2; on the 26th Ltn.
 Werner Rose from I./NJG 6.
 New aircraft also arrived during the month: a repaired Bf 110 G-4, a new Bf 110 G-4/R6 and three new Ju 88 G-6s.
 Voigt was quickly successful, bringing down Stirling "S for Sugar" of No. 620 Squadron on the night of the 28/29th.
 On the last night of the year.
 Ofw.
 Kurt Keilig took off in Ju 88 G-1 B4+DA, claiming a Lancaster (PB134 of No. 83 Squadron) at 01.47 hours on 1 January 1945.
 One of the Staffel’s aircraft incurred damage on operations that night but this was not through enemy action.

 continued on next page …